carlosveloso/aq2_site/README.md

 ********
 **Install:**

-create this structure in app/ dir with read and write permissions
+Create this structure in app/ dir with read and write permissions

 * tmp
 * |-- cache